DOV-Vlaanderen/pydov/docs/installation.rst

 .. note::

     To be able to use vector files not defined as GML (for example ESRI Shape files), some additional dependencies are required which are not installed by default.
-One of the dependencies is `Fiona`_, it is described as "`GDAL`_’s neat and nimble vector API for Python programmers". `GDAL`_ is a translator library for raster and vector geospatial data formats.
+One of the dependencies is `Fiona`_, it is described as "GDAL’s neat and nimble vector API for Python programmers". `GDAL`_ is a translator library for raster and vector geospatial data formats.
 Fiona is also required by `GeoPandas`_.
 Combining these three packages, vector files like ESRI Shape files can be converted to GML files and used in spatial queries to DOV.
 To install the required